About swimming at Lynford Water

 No boating, paddle boarding or inflatables either.
 This would be pushing it with the landowner, and also can be unsafe as especially inflatable boats can be blown out into the lake, which is dangerous for non-swimmers or weak swimmers or children, and we should try to not encourage others.

-Feel free to download, but not to share this document or the link publicly.
-Updated 21 June 2020
+Feel free to download, but not to share this document publicly.
+Updated 24 March 2021

 Directions to entry points